natsuapo/keplerjis/docs/index.md

 ```

 - Contribution:
-  - Any contribution to the original [Kepler.gl](https://github.com/keplergl/kepler.gl) is welcome.
+  - Any contribution to the original [kepler.gl](https://github.com/keplergl/kepler.gl) is welcome.
   - Any issue and bug report in this [repo](https://github.com/natsuapo/keplerjis/issues) is welcome.
-    - I am still on modifying the code, I will make the repo open in the future.
+    - I am still on modifying the code, I will make the forked kepler.gl repo open in the future.